213withani/react/README.md

 // {products: Array(0), user:""} This comes from allReducers and showing the default state [] and ''

 ```
+Retrieve state from store will return object from combined reducers (allReducers).

 ## Working real world store/reduce/action that updates user.
 ###